deestbie/console-docs/docs/index.md

 # Welcome to the Content Console

 Welcome to the Digital Domain Content Console.
-Our easy-to-use interface will allow you to build and manage your video content assets, publish videos for inclusion on external websites, and gather valuable statistical information on video usage.
+Our easy-to-use interface will allow you to build and manage your video and live stream media assets, publish them for inclusion on external websites, and gather valuable statistical information on their usage.

 Let's get started!

 ##### Basics

-* [Features](venom\features.md) - Learn about Content Console features that comprise the video publishing workflow.
+* [Features](venom\features.md) - Learn about Content Console features that comprise the video and live stream publishing workflow.

 * [Site Organization](venom\siteorg.md) - Learn about how the Content Console is organized.